Skip to main content

 Parallel streams - the number of simultaneous connections to make to the server

-Frequency - how often to execute this test.
-Be aware that setting a high frequency as well as a high test duration will cause a lot of data to be sent/received over the day as the sensor does its tests.
+Frequency or Rate Limit - How often the sensors should try to execute this test.
+Be aware that setting a high frequency as well as a high test duration will cause a lot of data to be sent/received over the day as the sensor performs its tests.
+These settings are described in more detail here.

 Caution